Blue Owl Press provides complete support for your trading system projects.

 The retail price of the book has not been set.

-The book is in preparation.
-Publication is expected to be about December 2014.
+Publication is expected to be about mid-January 2015.

 Quantitative Trading Systems

 Originally published April 2007.

 The Second Edition was published in June 2011 and is available for immediate shipment.